saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 #### Example Cypress Code
 For example Cypress tests, you can:
-* Use the [simplified Cypress test code ](https://github.com/walkerlj0/testrunner-course-example-code/tree/main/Mod1/1.04)from modules 1.07-1.08 that goes along with the `suites` examples
+* Use the [simplified Cypress test code ](https://github.com/walkerlj0/saucectl-course-example-code/tree/main/Mod1)you can learn more about in 1.07-1.08 that goes along with the `suites` examples
 * Use the [Sauce Labs Cypress Test Code](https://github.com/saucelabs/saucectl-cypress-example)
 * Use your own Cypress tests